jdziura/hackarena/README.md

-You can modify mentioned files and create more files in the `src/agent` directory.
-Do not modify any other files, as this may prevent us from running your agent during the competition.
+You can modify mentioned files and create more files in the `src/agent` directory or `src/data` directory which will be copied to the same dir as compiled program on docker.
+Modifying of any other files is not recommended, as this may prevent us from running your agent during the competition.

 Feel free to extend the functionality of the `GameState` struct or any other structs as you see fit.
 Just make sure it works :)

+You can also add any libraries you want.
+Check vcpkg and add them to `vcpkg.json`, if not from vcpkg you can configure them yourself.

 ## Running the Client